 Each of these losses will be categorized as economic, meaning they impacted your finances, or non-economic, meaning they impacted your lifestyle.
 This is important because these classifications will ultimately help establish how much your total damages are worth.

-When you’re involved in a car accident, the aftermath is rarely easy, but when you have to file a claim in order to recoup your damages, you might be feeling intimidated and unprepared for the legal process.
+When you’re involved in a vehicle accident, the aftermath is rarely easy, but when you have to file a claim in order to recoup your damages, you might be feeling intimidated and unprepared for the legal process.

 For this reason, we have answered some of the most commonly asked questions we receive regarding the car crash claims process.
 In the event that you have a question that wasn’t answered here, we can discuss your concerns during your free initial claim evaluation.